 When do I pay the loan back?
 It must be repaid when the house is sold or at the end of your mortgage term – whichever comes first.
 The Government will take 20% of the sale price, whether higher or lower in monetary terms than the amount lent.
 You can also pay back some or all of your equity loan without selling your home.

-If you only want to make a partial repayment, this is called 'staircasing', and the Government will only accept it if it's for a minimum of 10% of the property's current value, or you're clearing the whole loan.
+If you only want to make a partial repayment, this is called 'staircasing'.
+The Government will only accept it if it's for a minimum of 10% of the property's current value, or you're clearing the whole loan.

 Which lenders offer Help to Buy mortgages?
-Most lenders are offering Help to Buy mortgages, including big names Nationwide, NatWest, Santander and Barclays (Woolwich).
+Most lenders are offering Help to Buy mortgages, including big names Barclays (Woolwich), Nationwide, NatWest and Santander.

-This guarantee scheme was available for first-time buyers and home movers on new-build properties (in Scotland).
+This guarantee scheme was available for first-time buyers and home movers on new-build properties in Scotland.
 It began on 30 September 2013 and was initially intended to run until the budget was used up, anticipated to take at least three years.
-Although as of May 2015 the scheme was fully subscribed and no longer taking any new applicants.
+However, as of May 2015, the scheme was fully subscribed and no longer taking new applicants.

 There's no reason you can't haggle on the price like any other buyer.